nicolas-garcia/xamarinsummit2019/README.md

 Sweekriti then made a clear and cool demo of how to write tests for an existing app.
 Totally worth watching.

-## Streamline & Simplify Events with Reactive Extensions with [Shane Neuville](https://twitter.com/pureween)
+## :heart: Streamline & Simplify Events with Reactive Extensions with [Shane Neuville](https://twitter.com/pureween)
 [Link to summit session on YouTube](https://youtu.be/YJ8TiRCsLl4?t=20138)

 Shane worked a lot on [ReactiveUI](https://github.com/reactiveui/ReactiveUI) prior working for Microsoft.